About BedBoy

 Editorial standards

-1. We say what we know, and we say what we don’t.
-Where a score is built from manufacturer specification and aggregated customer sentiment, the page reads as a composition-and-suitability explainer, not as a first-person review.
+Our first commitment is honesty about what each page actually is.
+Where a score is built from manufacturer specification and aggregated customer sentiment, the page reads as a composition-and-suitability explainer rather than a first-person review.
 Where the editorial team has physically handled the product, the page carries a badge naming the tier of testing.

-2. If we’re wrong, we correct it.
-Factual errors get fixed at the top of the article with the date of the correction.
+When we get something wrong, we fix it.
+Factual errors are corrected at the top of the article alongside the date of the correction, so readers can see what changed and when.

-3. If a brand pays for placement (a sponsored post or advertorial), the page carries a clear “Sponsored” label at the top and the bottom.
-Sponsored content sits separately from our scored product programme.
+Sponsored content is labelled and separated.
+If a brand pays for placement (a sponsored post or advertorial), the page carries a clear “Sponsored” label at the top and the bottom, and it sits outside our scored product programme.

 Contact